instantiations/tonel-vast/docs/roadmap.md

 ## Strategy based behavior

 The current behavior of the loader is interactive, meaning that we need input from the user.
-This has to do with the fact that the ENVY/Manager codebase itself is GUI dependant at some parts, but we can have a few pluggable settings/strategies to handle some of the current UI interactions to resolve things like:
+This has to do with the fact that the ENVY/Manager codebase itself is GUI dependent at some parts, but we can have a few pluggable settings/strategies to handle some of the current UI interactions to resolve things like:

 * Version naming (from git, fossil, manual, etc.)
 * Use the same version for all Applications/Classes